HMS Wolfhound (L56): Description

 The W class was a repeat of the preceding V-class armed with triple torpedo tube mounts.
 The ships had an overall length of 312 ft, a beam of 29 ft 8 in and a normaldraught of 10 ft 8 in.
 They displaced 1325 LT at normal load.
 The ships' complement was 104 officers and ratings.

 The ships were powered by a single Brown-Curtis geared steam turbine that drove two propeller shafts using steam provided by three Yarrow boilers.
 The turbines developed a total of 27000 shp and gave a maximum speed of 34 kn.
 The ships carried enough fuel oil to give them a range of 4150 nmi at 15 kn.

 The W-class ships were armed with four single QF 4 in Mk V guns protected by gun shields.
 The guns were arranged in two superfiring pairs, one each fore and aft of the superstructure.
 They were equipped with a single QF 3 in anti-aircraft gun on a platform abaft of the aft funnel.
 They were also fitted with two rotating triple mounts for 21 in torpedoes amidships.

 Construction and career

 Wolfhound, the first ship of her name to serve in the Royal Navy, was ordered on 9 December 1916 as part of the Tenth War Programme from Fairfield Shipbuilding & Engineering Company.
 The ship was laid down at the company's Govan shipyard in April 1917, launched on 14 March 1918 and commissioned on 27 April.

 First World War and inter-war period

 Wolfhound was commissioned too late to see much active service in the First World War.
-She was assigned to the 13th Destroyer Flotilla with the Grand Fleet in May, and was assigned to the 2nd Destroyer Flotilla in March 1919.
+She was assigned to the 13th Destroyer Flotilla with the Grand Fleet in May, 1918, and later dispatched to the Baltic Sea.
+It was there Wolfhound saw service in the British campaign in the Baltic (1918–1919) as a part of a taskforce operating against the Bolshevik Red fleet in the Russian Civil War and the Baltic Wars of Independence.
+Among her operations included providing training, supply, and bombardment support for the Estonian and Latvian provisional governments throughout the fall and winter of 1918.
+Afterwards HMS Wolfhound was reassigned to the 2nd Destroyer Flotilla in March 1919.
 Whilst serving with the Sixth Destroyer Flotillas of the Atlantic Fleet in January 1930, Wolfhound was one of seven V- and W-class destroyers damaged in a storm.